OID Repository

 -ignoreNL Ignore all newline characters used in text descriptions between XML tags.
 By default, newline characters are turned into <br> elements when displayed in HTML.
 When this box is checked, newline characters are replaced with a whitespace.

-• There can be more than one <oid> block per <oid-database> document.
+• There can be more than one <oid> block per <oid-database> but only one <oid-database> per XML file.

-• A father OID doesn't need to be described prior to its subsequent nodes, for the tool will sort the blocks before adding information into the database.
+• A father OID does not need to be described in the file prior to its child OIDs because the tool will sort the blocks before adding information to the OID repository.

-• You will notice the <submitter> part that contains information about you.
-This information won't be displayed when people will query the database; it is only intended to keep you informed if the OID descriptions you submitted are updated in the future.
+• The <submitter> part contains information about you.
+This information will not be displayed when people will query the OID repository.
+It is at that email address that you will receive the result of your XML submission.
+That email address will also be used to keep you informed if the OID descriptions you submitted are updated in the future.

-• Also notice that a subset of XHTML is allowed inside plain text for the <description>, <information> and <address> elements.
-URLs (such as http://www.whitehouse.gov) that don't appear within an <a> tag will be hyperlinked when displayed.
-HTML entity references (such as "&eacute;") are not supported by default; please use decimal codes (such as "&#233;") or include the needed XHTML entity references in a <!DOCTYPE...> block at the beginning of your XML document (see example below).
+• HTML entity references (such as "&eacute;") are not supported by default, so please use decimal codes (such as "&#233;") or include the needed XHTML entity references in a <!DOCTYPE...> block at the beginning of your XML document as follows:

 <!ENTITY eacute "&#233;"> <!-- latin small letter e with acute -->